Grimsby: Erstwhile trams

 Grimsby had two tramway networks: the Grimsby District Light Railway and the Grimsby & Immingham Electric Railway.

 Grimsby Electric was a normal-gauge tramway opened in 1912 between Corporation Bridge at Grimsby and Immingham.
 There was no physical connection with the railway system.
 It provided passenger services between Grimsby and Immingham until it closed in 1961.
 It is claimed that once this was controlled by the corporation, it had more interest in supporting the motorbus service, now No. 45.

 Grimsby Light Railway opened in 1881 using horse-drawn trams.
 In 1901, these were replaced with electric tramways.
-In 1925 the Grimsby Transport Company bought the tramway company and in 1927 moved the depot to the Victoria Street Depot, an old sea plane hangar.
+In 1925 the Grimsby Transport Company bought the tramway company and in 1927 moved the depot to the Victoria Street Depot, an old seaplane hangar.
 This system closed in 1937.
 The depot continues to be used by Stagecoach, although the old Grimsby Tramways livery is still visible on the front of the building.

 Operating in the area until the 1950s was a network of electrically operated trolleybuses served by overhead power lines.